octophetus/Resume/_posts/2022-05-18-learning-python.markdown

 **Dynamically typed languages**

 A language is dynamically typed if the type is associated with run-time values, and not named variables/fields/etc. This means that you as a programmer can write a little quicker because you do not have to specify types every time.
-For example var a can take any kind of value at runtime.
-This might create an issue when someone writes "43535" as their name, or "Liz" as their age and you try to utilize that data in unexpected ways.
+For example var a can take any kind of value and doesn't consider whether the types work until actual runtime.
+This might create an issue when someone writes "43535" as their name, or "Liz" as their age and you try to utilize that data in unexpected ways but you might not know when you finish writing the program - only when it actually runs - because of this distinction.

 Examples: Perl, Ruby, Python, PHP, JavaScript, Erlang